Complex Bounded Operators in Isabelle/HOL: Complex Bounded Operators

 The norm of a bounded operator $A$ is usually defined to be the operator norm, i.e., the least~$b$ such that $\norm{A\psi}\leq b\norm\psi$ for all $\psi$.
 We follow this convention and define \isaconstidx[for \isatyp{cblinfun}]{norm} on \isatyp{'a ⇒⇩C⇩L 'b} as the operator norm: \begin{isabelletop} lift_definition norm_cblinfun :: ‹'a[*::complex_normed_vector*] ⇒⇩C⇩L 'b[*::complex_normed_vector*] ⇒ real› is onorm[* sorry *] \end{isabelletop} With this norm, the bounded operators form a complex normed vector space, i.e., we instantiate the class \isaclass{complex_normed_vector}.
-When the codomain \isatyp{'b} is even a Banach space, so are the bounded operators.
-And if domain and codomain are finite-dimensional, so are the bounded operators. \begin{isabelletop} instance cblinfun :: (complex_normed_vector, complex_normed_vector) complex_normed_vector[* sorry *] instance cblinfun :: (complex_normed_vector, cbanach) cbanach[* sorry *] instance cblinfun :: (‹{cfinite_dim,complex_normed_vector}›, ‹{cfinite_dim,complex_normed_vector}›) cfinite_dim[* sorry *] \end{isabelletop} Since \isaclass{complex_normed_vector} in turn defines a topology (the topology induced by the norm), this makes \isatyp{'a ⇒⇩C⇩L 'b} into a topological vector space.
-There are many other possible topologies on bounded operators.
-For example, we also define the strong operator topology (\isaconstidx{cstrong_operator_topology}).\footnote{ We do not use or explore it further in this development, we mainly included it because it is also defined for real bounded operators in the existing Isabelle/HOL development.}
+When the codomain \isatyp{'b} is even a Banach space, so is the space of bounded operators.
+And if domain and codomain are finite-dimensional, so is the space of bounded operators. \begin{isabelletop} instance cblinfun :: (complex_normed_vector, complex_normed_vector) complex_normed_vector[* sorry *] instance cblinfun :: (complex_normed_vector, cbanach) cbanach[* sorry *] instance cblinfun :: (‹{cfinite_dim,complex_normed_vector}›, ‹{cfinite_dim,complex_normed_vector}›) cfinite_dim[* sorry *] \end{isabelletop} Since \isaclass{complex_normed_vector} in turn defines a topology (the topology induced by the norm), this makes \isatyp{'a ⇒⇩C⇩L 'b} into a topological vector space.
+There are many other possible topologies on bounded operators.\footnote{ Isabelle's logic forces us to pick one specific norm and topology when instantiating a type class.
+Sometimes there is just one meaningful one or, like here, one that is clearly the most canonical one.
+We can still define other norms and topologies as regular Isabelle constants, but these will be less well integrated.} For example, we also define the strong operator topology (\isaconstidx{cstrong_operator_topology}).\footnote{ We do not use or explore it further in this development, we mainly included it because it is also defined for real bounded operators in the existing Isabelle/HOL development.}

 (Here ends the material with direct analogue in the theory \isathy[HOL-Analysis]{Bounded_Linear_Function} for real bounded operators.)